Skvare/com.skvare.dbcfcheck/README.md

 ![Screenshot](/images/screenshot_2.png)

-This extention help to provide errors relate to custom field when we add field to custom table more than row size limit on the table.
+This extension helps to provide errors related to custom fields when we add fields to a custom table that exceed the row size limit on the table.

-Based on row size available for the table, we disable the add new custom field button.
+Based on the row size available for the table, we disabled the add new custom field button.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).